-Notwithstanding the above, uncertainty exists as to whether the renewal of borrowings and public senior notes can be renewed, and as to all other alternative operating and financing plans, as we are still negotiating with our external financiers on financing us and the sales of properties depend on market conditions.
-If we are unable to operate as a going concern, adjustments would have to be made to reduce the carrying values of our assets to their recoverable amounts, to provide for financial liabilities which might arise, and to reclassify non-current assets and non-current liabilities as current assets and current liabilities respectively, if applicable.
+Notwithstanding the above, uncertainty exists as to whether the renewal of borrowings and public senior notes can be renewed and as to all other alternative operating and financing plans as the Group is still negotiating with its external financiers on the financing to the Group and the sales of properties depend on market conditions.
+Should the Group be unable to operate as a going concern, adjustments would have to be made to reduce the carrying values of the Group's assets to their recoverable amounts, to provide for financial liabilities which might arise, and to reclassify non-current assets and non-current liabilities as current assets and current liabilities respectively, if applicable.
 The effects of these adjustments have not been reflected in the consolidated financial statements.